alexreg/typer/docs/tutorial/options-autocompletion.md

 Right now we are returning a `list` of `str`.

-But some shells (Zsh, Fish, PowerShell) are capable of showing extra help text for completion.
+But some shells (Zsh, Fish) are capable of showing extra help text for completion.

 We can provide that extra help text so that those shells can show it.